bartongroup/slivka/_sources/specification.rst.txt

 scheduler (dispatcher) and a simple worker queue running jobs on the local machine.
 The separation allows to run those parts independently of each other.
-In situaitions when the scheduler is down, the server keeps collecting the requests stashing them in the database, so when the scheduler is working again it can catch up with the server and dispatch all pending requests.
+In situations when the scheduler is down, the server keeps collecting the requests stashing them in the database, so when the scheduler is working again it can catch up with the server and dispatch all pending requests.
 Similarly, when the server is down, the currently submitted jobs